 - Do not keep your Social Security Number in your wallet or purse.
 In nearly all cases, a government-issued photo ID will serve as acceptable identification for your day-to-day business.

 - Social Security cards are difficult to replace if lost, and have valuable information (your Social Security Number and signature) that thieves can use to hurt your credit.
-If you do lose your Social Security card, visit Get a New or Replacement Card, or call 1-800-772-1213.
+If you do lose your Social Security card, visit this page on the Social Security website, or call 1-800-772-1213.

 - Access and review free copies of your credit reports once a year from the three main credit reporting agencies: Experian, Equifax, and Transunion.

 - Consider using a paper shredder to destroy documents you no longer need containing information that would be valuable to a thief, such as your account number, and (in the case of credit card statements), your credit card number.